benmvp/slides/2020/qconplus/mixins-hooks.md

 - And we can easily use it in two components
   * `Players` component to have a slideshow of team players
   * `Teams` component to have a slideshow of team logos
-- And we can configure the slideshows differently w/ props
-  * Passing different values for the props
-  * Same component but different data makes it look different

 /////
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->